 Rush Limbaugh.

-The answer the answer is the answer is you can't.
+The answer is you can't.

-You can't replace Mickey Manil.
+You can't replace Mickey Mantle.

-You can't replace Ann Garrett.
+You can't replace Guerrent.

-You can't replace uh, you know, Derek Jeter.
+You can't replace Derek Jeter.

 You just can't.

-So I'm telling everybody right now, up your game.
+So I'm telling everybody, up your game.

-And and you've been doing so phenomenally well.
+And you've been doing so phenomenally well.

-And uh first thing I want to address, you yourself, and you've been public about it, or I'd never bring it up.
+And first thing I want to address, you yourself, and you've been public about it, or I'd never bring it up.

-Uh you had your own cancer battle, and you've just finished your treatments.
+You had your own cancer battle, and you've just finished your treatments.

-If And if any part of this you want me to not talk about, stop me immediately.
+And if any part of this you want me to not talk about, stop me immediately.

 And you are feeling great.

-And or it was yesterday rather.
+Or it was yesterday, rather.

 And you were supposed to call me.

-You're supposed to text me and you didn't.
+You supposed to text me and you didn't.

 I'm not going to ask you to tell me on the air.